tonioloewald/xinjs-storage/README.md

-`xinjs-storage` is an ultra-lightweight wrapper for indexedDB that gives you bascially a _near_ drop-in replacement for `localStorage` that is built on `indexedDB`
+`xinjs-storage` is an ultra-lightweight wrapper for indexedDB that gives you bascially a _near_ drop-in replacement for `localStorage` that is built on `indexedDB` and therefore doesn't run into size limits.

-and therefore doesn't run into size limits.
+It also lets you create as many different named stores as you like.

 Why not drop-in? `indexedDB` is asynchronous and has a _horrible_ API. `xinjs-storage` wraps everything in promises but it's still async.